Care Home Staffing in Nottingham: Complete Guide

 Overview of the Sector in Nottingham

-Nottingham and Nottinghamshire host a substantial care home sector serving an ageing population across both urban and rural areas.
-The region includes independent residential care homes, nursing care facilities, and homes operated by larger charitable and private providers.
-Demand for care workers remains consistently high, with particular pressure during winter months when staff absence increases and occupancy peaks.
+Nottingham and Nottinghamshire have a substantial care home sector serving an ageing population across urban and rural settings.
+The market includes independent care homes, small group operators, and larger chains providing residential, nursing, and dementia-specific care.
+Demand for care staff remains consistently high due to staff turnover, sickness absence, and seasonal increases in resident admissions during winter months.

 Pay Rates in Nottingham (2026)